-As the Volunteer Management Intern you will gain valuable experience learning about the planning and execution of fundraising events by working closely with the logistics, development, and volunteer management teams.
+As a Volunteer Coordinator Intern, you will gain valuable experience learning about the planning and execution of fundraising events by working closely with the Logistics, Development, and Volunteer Management teams.
 You will assist in coordinating event logistics, finalizing event preparations, researching event venues and providing volunteer trainings.
-You will have opportunities to research organizations to recruit volunteers, a critical element of event planning and will work to coordinate volunteer schedules.
+You will have opportunities to research organizations to recruit volunteers (a critical element of event planning) and will work to coordinate volunteer schedules.
 You will also have the opportunity to observe staff and learn how they coordinate with sponsors, participants and donors to plan and execute multiple large-scale events.
 Timing of the internship will be a fixed duration contingent on the student’s schedule and needs.

 The applicant must have excellent customer service skills and be detail-orientated.
 Strong organizational, time management and planning skills are a must.
 Prior experience in fundraising, planning, organizing and managing events is helpful.
 Good oral and written communication skills are requested.
-Must be available to work events taking place on Saturdays and/or Sundays.
+May require attendance at work events taking place on weeknights along with weekends (Saturdays and/or Sundays).
 Must have valid driver’s license.

-The National MS Society-Wisconsin Chapter has an exciting opportunity for an unpaid intern in the Event Operation Department.
-Job functions to include but not limited to serving as lead on specific Walk MS tasks including municipality permits, in-kind donations, committee support and other Walk MS tasks; assist with operations and planning of Chapter events; assist Development Coordinator-Volunteers and Outreach with Do it Yourself (DIY) events; and assist in soliciting in-kind donations to support Chapter events.
+As a Special Events Intern, you will lead specific tasks for the chapter’s Walk MS events including municipality permits, in-kind donations, committee support and other projects as assigned; assist with operations and planning of other chapter events and Do it Yourself (DIY) events; and help in soliciting in-kind donations to support Chapter events.

 The applicant must have excellent customer service skills and be detail-orientated.
 Strong organizational and planning skills are a must.
 Prior experience in fundraising, planning, organizing and managing events is helpful.
 Good oral and written communication skills are requested.
-Must be available to work events taking place on Saturdays and/or Sundays.
+May require attendance at work events taking place on weeknights along with weekends (Saturdays and/or Sundays).
 Must have valid driver’s license.

 The applicant must have excellent writing, oral communication and phone skills.
-Strong organizational and multi-tasking skills, as well as computer skills, are required.
+Strong organizational and multi-tasking skills, as well as computer skills are required.
 The ability to work independently and take initiative is essential.
-The applicant must possess the interest in learning about non-profit communication and public relations.

 Marketing Communications Writing Intern

-If you are interested in any of these great opportunities and want to work with one of Milwaukee’s Top Workplaces, please send your resume and cover letter to:
+If you are interested in any of these great internship opportunities, please send your resume and cover letter to:

 National MS Society-Wisconsin Chapter